kristijan-pajtasev/push-router/README.md

 This project is working but it is still in development.
 When it becames stable version will changed to 1.

+If you are using this router and notice anything to be improved please do send feedback to kristijan.pajtasev@hotmail.com with subject push-router.

 ## Instalation

 ### CLI